jswitchback/generator-drupal8theme/app/templates/drupal/templates/README.txt

-This is a subtheme of Classy.
+This is a subtheme of Stable.
 Look there first for templates to override.
+Classy will give you templates with more html classes.